bids-standard/bids-specification/src/derivatives/common-data-types.md

 To keep a record of what has been done to the data, a `descriptions.tsv` file can be used, containing at least two columns: `desc_id` and `description`.
 This file can be located at the root derivatives level or at the subject level (inheritance principle).

 `desc_id` contains all labels used in the [`desc entity`](https://bids-specification.readthedocs.io/en/stable/appendices/entities.html#desc), while `description` is a human-readable description of what was computed.
-Note that while it is helpful to document how files are generated, we see this as 'light provenance' (see [provenance BEP28](https://github.com/bids-standard/BEP028_BIDSprov) for full computational reproducibility).
+Note that while it is helpful to document how files are generated, we see this as 'light provenance', i.e. it is not aimed at providing full computational reproducibility.

 {{ MACROS___make_filetree_example(
    {